parallelchain-io/pchain-client-cli/README.md

 ```

 ### Get Deposit and Stake
-You can query deposit or stake amount of an account from specific pool stored in Network Account.
+You can query deposit or stake amount of an account from a specific pool stored in Network Account.

 Command:
 ```sh